davidfstr/Crystal-Web-Archiver/README.md

       they must be a kind of resource that is "embedded" into the page.
-      When Crystal downloads a page it also downloads all embedded resources it can find statically, but these embedded resources must have been fetched *dynamically* by JavaScript code running on the page.
+      When Crystal downloads a page it also downloads all embedded resources it can find statically, but these embedded resources must have been fetched *dynamically* by JavaScript code running on the page, which Crystal cannot see.
 * We want to eliminate those red lines that appear when viewing the home page.

 Eliminate red lines:

-* Let's start by eliminating the "Requested resource not in archive" red lines related to URLs like `https://bucketeer-*/**.png`
+* Let's start by eliminating the "Requested resource not in archive" red lines related to URLs like `https://substackcdn.com/bundle/assets/entry-f6e60c95.js​`
-* Press the "+ Group" button and add: `https://bucketeer-*/**.png` -- Bucketeer PNG
+* Press the "New Group" button and add `https://substackcdn.com/**`, named "Substack CDN Asset".
 * Reload the home page in the web browser.
-* Notice in the server log that many green lines did appear saying "*** Dynamically downloading existing resource in group 'Bucketeer PNG':" and that there are no more red lines related to `https://bucketeer-*/**.png`.
+* Notice in the server log that many green lines did appear saying "*** Dynamically downloading existing resource in group 'Substack CDN Asset':" and that there are no more red lines related to `https://substackcdn.com/**`.

-Eliminate more red lines:

-* However there are still "Requested resource not in archive" red lines related to URLs like `https://substackcdn.com/**.png`.
-Let's eliminate them too.
-* Press the "+ Group" button and add: `https://substackcdn.com/**.png` -- Substack CDN PNG
-* Reload the home page in the web browser.
-* Again, all red lines related to `https://substackcdn.com/**.png` should be gone.
+* All red lines related to `https://substackcdn.com/**` should be gone.

-Eliminate last two red lines:
+Eliminate the last red lines:

-* There should be only two red lines left:
+* There should be only a few red lines left:
-    * `*** Requested resource not in archive: https://newsletter.pragmaticengineer.com/api/v1/archive?sort=new&search=&offset=12&limit=12`
     * `*** Requested resource not in archive: https://newsletter.pragmaticengineer.com/api/v1/firehose?`...
-* Eliminate the first one by creating a group: `https://newsletter.pragmaticengineer.com/api/v1/archive?**` -- Archive API
+    * `*** Requested resource not in archive: https://newsletter.pragmaticengineer.com/api/v1/archive?`...
+    * `*** Requested resource not in archive: https://newsletter.pragmaticengineer.com/api/v1/homepage_links`
+    * `*** Requested resource not in archive: https://newsletter.pragmaticengineer.com/api/v1/recommendations/`...
+    * `*** Requested resource not in archive: https://newsletter.pragmaticengineer.com/api/v1/homepage_data`
+    * `*** Requested resource not in archive: https://newsletter.pragmaticengineer.com/service-worker.js`
-* Eliminate the second one by creating a group: `https://newsletter.pragmaticengineer.com/api/v1/firehose?**` -- Firehose API
+* Eliminate these red lines by creating:
+    * a group `https://newsletter.pragmaticengineer.com/api/v1/firehose?**`, named "Firehose API"
+    * a group `https://newsletter.pragmaticengineer.com/api/v1/archive?**`, named "Archive API"
+    * a root URL `https://newsletter.pragmaticengineer.com/api/v1/homepage_links`, named "Homepage Links"
+    * a group `https://newsletter.pragmaticengineer.com/api/v1/recommendations/**`, named "Recommendations API"
+    * a root URL `https://newsletter.pragmaticengineer.com/api/v1/homepage_data`, named "Homepage Data"
+    * a root URL `https://newsletter.pragmaticengineer.com/service-worker.js`, named "Service Worker"
 * Reload the home page in the web browser.
 * There should be no red lines left.

-Eliminate "Page not found" message:

-* However there's a strange "Page not found" message displayed at the top of the home page.
-    * The Pragmatic Engineer is a [Single Page Application] (SPA), a particularly advanced kind of dynamic website.
-    * SPAs can get confused when the URL in the browser has a path component that isn't what they expected:
-        * When loading the real <https://newsletter.pragmaticengineer.com/>,
-          the path component of the URL is: `/`
-        * When loading the archived version at <http://localhost:2797/_/https/newsletter.pragmaticengineer.com/>, the path component of the URL is: `/_/https/newsletter.pragmaticengineer.com/`
-* The "Page not found" message is probably caused by the SPA's routing code getting confused by the path component of the archived URL not matching the path component of the real URL.
-* We can alter the path component of the archived URL to be more realistic and match the path component of the real URL by setting the Default URL Prefix of the project to `https://newsletter.pragmaticengineer.com`.
-* Right-click (or Control-Click) on the "Home" URL and select "Set as Default URL Prefix" from the contextual menu.
-* With the "Home" URL selected, press the "View" button to open it again in the web browser.
-* It should have opened in the web browser at URL <http://localhost:2797/>, with a path component of `/` just like the real URL.
-* There also should be no further "Page not found" messages.

 Final testing: